-Can’t wait to see 'Aladdin and the King of Thieves' on any device you have handy?
-Hunting down a streaming service to buy, rent, download, or view the Tad Stones-directed movie via subscription can be challenging, so we here at Moviefone want to take the pressure off.
+Can’t wait to see 'Aladdin and the King of Thieves' on your favorite screen?
+Hunting down a streaming service to buy, rent, download, or view the Tad Stones-directed movie via subscription can be tricky, so we here at Moviefone want to help you out.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Aladdin and the King of Thieves' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'Aladdin and the King of Thieves' right now, here are some specifics about the Disney Television Animation adventure flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Aladdin and the King of Thieves' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'Aladdin and the King of Thieves' right now, here are some particulars about the Disney Television Animation adventure flick.

 Aladdin and the King of Thieves starring Scott Weinger, Brad Kane, Robin Williams, Linda Larkin has a G rating, a runtime of about 1 hr 21 min, and a scheduled release date of August 13th, 1996.

-It received a user score of 63/100 on TMDb, which put together reviews from 1,913 knowledgeable users.
+It received a user score of 63/100 on TMDb, which put together reviews from 1,913 experienced users.

-Ready to dive into the plot?
+Curious about the story behind it?
 Here's the plot: "Legendary secrets are revealed as Aladdin and his friends—Jasmine, Abu, Carpet and, of course, the always entertaining Genie—face all sorts of terrifying threats and make some exciting last-minute escapes pursuing the King Of Thieves and his villainous crew."

-'Aladdin and the King of Thieves' is currently available to rent, purchase, or stream via subscription on Disney+, Fandango At Home, Apple TV, Google Play Movies, Prime Video, and YouTube .
+'Aladdin and the King of Thieves' is currently available to rent, purchase, or stream via subscription on Fandango At Home, Google Play Movies, Disney+, Apple TV, YouTube, and Prime Video .

 Watch 'Aladdin and the King of Thieves' Online